Tiwanaku: Contemporary excavation and restoration

 In the 1960s, the Bolivian government initiated an effort to restore the site and reconstruct part of it.
 The walls of the Kalasasaya are almost all reconstructed.
-The original stones making up the Kalasasaya would have resembled a more "Stonehenge"-like style, spaced evenly apart and standing straight up.
-The reconstruction was not sufficiently based on research; for instance, a new wall was built around Kalasasaya.
+The reconstruction was not sufficiently based on evidence.
 The reconstruction does not have as high quality of stonework as was present in Tiwanaku.

+Early visitors compared Kalasasaya to Englands Stonehenge.
+Ephraim Squier called it "American Stonehenge".
+Before the reconstruction, it had more of a "Stonehenge"-like appearance as the filler stones between the large stone pillars were all looted.

 As noted, the Gateway of the Sun, now in the Kalasasaya, is believed to have been moved from its original location.

 Modern, academically sound archaeological excavations were performed from 1978 through the 1990s by University of Chicago anthropologist Alan Kolata and his Bolivian counterpart, Oswaldo Rivera.
 Among their contributions are the rediscovery of the suka kollus, accurate dating of the civilization's growth and influence, and evidence for a drought-based collapse of the Tiwanaku civilization.

 Archaeologists such as Paul Goldstein have argued that the Tiwanaku empire ranged outside of the altiplano area and into the Moquegua Valley in Peru.
 Excavations at Omo settlements show signs of similar architecture characteristic of Tiwanaku, such as a temple and terraced mound.
 Evidence of similar types of cranial vault modification in burials between the Omo site and the main site of Tiwanaku is also being used for this argument.

 Today Tiwanaku has been designated as a UNESCO World Heritage Site, administered by the Bolivian government.